auth0/docs/articles/connections/azuread-adfs-email-verification.md

 :::

 :::warning
-This feature is in Beta state, so please do not use it in production tenants
+This feature is in Beta state, so please do not use it in production tenants.
 :::